GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Thus, one RoboTorq means the value created by an ideal 1 kW robot processing one token/second with one joule/second of energy for an hour, and it is equal to 3600 TokenTorqs.

 In practice, no bot will achieve this ideal — and that’s fine.
 We still measure temperature in Kelvin even though absolute zero is impossible, and the same goes for Carnot Efficiency.
-An *Asimovian Robot* is just a 21st-century ideal economic heat engine, and it's useful because we determine a robotic laborer's market value.
+An *Asimovian Robot* is just a 21st-century ideal economic heat engine, and it's useful because it helps us determine a robotic laborer's market value.

 Note that TokenTorqs are currency as well, just a tiny unit of it.
 Any price can be measured in TokenTorqs or RoboTorqs, just like any price can be measured in pennies or dollars (if there were 3600 pennies to the dollar).